maxprofs-llc/newsfeedreader.github.io/README.md

 # Udacity FEND Feed Reader Testing Suite Project

 This project tests, and demonstrates, your knowledge of writing test suites in **Jasmine**.
 To load webpage, download or clone repository to your desktop and open the `index.html` page in your webbrowser of choice.
-Scroll all the way down to the bottomo to check what specs were made and whether they passed or failed.
+Scroll all the way down to the bottom to check what specs were made and whether they passed or failed.

 **=========================================================================**